hringbauer/hapROH/package/README.md

 tar -xvf FILE.tar.gz
 ```

-You then have to link the paths in the hapROH run parameters (see vignette)
+You then have to link the paths in the hapROH run parameters (see vignette notebook)

 ## Example Use
 Please find example notebooks, walking through a typical application to an eigenstrat file at
 https://www.dropbox.com/sh/eq4drs62tu6wuob/AABM41qAErmI2S3iypAV-j2da?dl=0

-All you need is a packed or unpacked Eigenstrat file, and the reference data, and you are good to go to run your own ROH calling!
+All you need is a Eigenstrat file, and the reference genome data (see link above), and you are good to go to run your own ROH calling!

 ## Dependencies
 The basic requirements for calling ROH are kept minimal and only address the core ROH calling.
 If you want to use extended analysis and plotting functionality: There are extra Python packages that you need to install (e.g. via `pip`).

-E.g. if you want to use the plotting functionality, you need `matplotlib` installed.
-For plotting of maps, you will need `basemap` (warning: installing can be tricky on some architectures).
-If you want to use the effective population size fitting functionality from ROH output, you will need the package `statsmodels`.
+1) If you want to use the plotting functionality, you need `matplotlib` installed.
+2) For plotting of maps, you will need `basemap` (warning: installing can be tricky on some architectures).
+3) If you want to use the effective population size fitting functionality from ROH output, you require the package `statsmodels`.

 ## c Extension
-For performance reasons, the heavy lifting of the algorithm is coded into a cfunction cfunc.c, which is built via cython from cfunc.pyx
+For performance reasons, the heavy lifting of the algorithm is coded into a cfunction cfunc.c.
+This "extension" is built via cython from cfunc.pyx

-This package is distributed via source. which means that a c extension has to be built.
+The pypi package is distributed via source.
+This means that a c extension has to be built.
 Ideally, this is done automatically via the package cython (as CYTHON=True in setup.py by default).

 You can also set CYTHON=FALSE, then the extension is compiled from cfunc.c directly (experimental, not tested on all platforms).

 ## Citation
-If you use the software and want to cite it, use:
+If you use the software for a scientific publication and want to cite it, you can use:
 https://www.biorxiv.org/content/10.1101/2020.05.31.126912v1

 ## Contact
-If you have any bug reports or comments, I would be happy if you reach out to:
+If you have any bug reports or comments, please feel always free to contact me:
 harald_ringbauer AT hms harvard edu
 (fill in blanks with dots)

+Bug reports and user experiences will help me to improve this software - so please do not hold back!

 Author:
 Harald Ringbauer, 2020